effektif/user-docs/docs/examples/hire-employee.rst

 ^^^^^^

 * *CV* (File, mandatory) - the applicant’s CV, provided by the trigger form.
-* *Candidate email* (Email address, mandatory) - the email address that Effektif uses to send a rejection email.
+* *Candidate email* (Email address, mandatory) - the email address that Signavio Workflow uses to send a rejection email.

 Enhancements
 ^^^^^^^^^^^^